 - End Date:

-- Isabel Turner Branch Kingston Frontenac Public Library 935 Gardiners Rd.
+- Central Branch Kingston Frontenac Public Library 130 Johnson St.

-This presentation will take place at the Isabel Turner branch on Saturday, June 8, at 2 p.m. and is open to adults and teens.
+This presentation is open to adults.
 There is no admission charge, but seating is limited.
-To avoid disappointment, please register in advance at events.kfpl.ca or by phone at (613) 549-8888 as of 9 a.m. on Saturday, May 25.
+To avoid disappointment, please register in advance at calendar.kfpl.ca or by phone at (613) 549-8888 as of 9 a.m. on Saturday, September 7.